AguaClara/1-LPS-DEPRECATED/1-LPS-Spring-2018.md

 The information used by the 1 LPS team to assemble the filter was found in the EStaRS Spring 2017 research report, found [here](https://www.overleaf.com/8262051cfnxfzxkmnsp#/29239180/).

 The EStaRS filter was tested for water-tightness.
-There were leaks on welds, which were then sealed by re-welding, glue, or epoxy.
+There were leaks on welds, which could have been sealed by re-welding, glue, or epoxy.
+The team decided to re-weld the leaks.

 <div class="alert alert-block alert-danger">
 Rough transition from above paragraph to below paragraph.
-(Maybe move welding info to later in the section)
+(Maybe move welding info to later in the section -addressed
 </div>

 Eventually, a filter becomes too clogged to effectively remove particles from the water flowing through it.
 At this point, the filter needs to be backwashed; the sand bed is fluidized by increasing the up-flow velocity of the filter.
-In the EStaRS Filter, this is done by pushing all of the influent water into the largest, bottom inlet.
-The water is pushed because of a pressure difference that occurs once the backwash siphon is opened.
+In the EStaRS Filter, this is done by pulling all of the influent water into the largest, bottom inlet.
+The water is pulled because of a pressure difference that occurs once the backwash siphon is opened.
 Once the sand bed is fluidized, the particles clogging the filter are dislodged and float to the top of the filter to be discharged as waste.

 <div class="alert alert-block alert-danger">
 Consider using a different word other than push.
 It's more of a pull.
+-addressed
 </div>

 A increase in up-flow velocity also increases the amount of force that inlet and outlet manifolds have to withstand.
 There was concern that in this new iteration of the EStaRS Filter, the upward force during backwash would cause the manifolds to snap or break.
 In order to figure out if this was a cause for concern, the team conducted a force analysis on the manifolds.